sanjana-halli/resume-analyzer/README.md

 <img src="https://github.com/user-attachments/assets/479fec74-a79d-4ce6-9264-8ed8cb94dd4b" alt="Resume Analyzer Demo" width="800"/>
 </div>

-✨ ## Core Features
+## ✨ Core Features
-Flexible Input Methods: Provide your resume and job description by uploading a .pdf/.docx file or by pasting the raw text directly.
+**-Flexible Input Methods:** Provide your resume and job description by uploading a .pdf/.docx file or by pasting the raw text directly.

-Intelligent Skill Extraction: The analyzer parses the resume to extract skills only from dedicated sections (like "Skills," "Technical Skills"), avoiding inaccurate matches from general text.
+**-Intelligent Skill Extraction:** The analyzer parses the resume to extract skills only from dedicated sections (like "Skills," "Technical Skills"), avoiding inaccurate matches from general text.

-Interactive Skill Confirmation: Users can review the extracted skills in a checkbox grid and deselect any that aren't relevant before the final analysis.
+**-Interactive Skill Confirmation:** Users can review the extracted skills in a checkbox grid and deselect any that aren't relevant before the final analysis.

-Multi-Layered Scoring: The application calculates three distinct match scores:
+**-Multi-Layered Scoring:** The application calculates three distinct match scores:

-vs. Job Description: A direct comparison of your skills against the specific job ad.
+**-vs. Job Description:** A direct comparison of your skills against the specific job ad.

-vs. Job Field: A comparison against the standard, expected skills for a selected career path (e.g., "Software Engineer," "Data Analyst").
+**-vs. Job Field:** A comparison against the standard, expected skills for a selected career path (e.g., "Software Engineer," "Data Analyst").

-Best Career Match: An analysis of your skills against all defined job fields to recommend the career path you are most qualified for.
+**-Best Career Match:** An analysis of your skills against all defined job fields to recommend the career path you are most qualified for.

-Detailed & Actionable Feedback:
+## Detailed & Actionable Feedback:

-Identifies "critical" missing skills by analyzing their frequency in the job description.
+-Identifies "critical" missing skills by analyzing their frequency in the job description.

-Provides multi-point, dynamic feedback on how to improve your alignment.
+-Provides multi-point, dynamic feedback on how to improve your alignment.

-Offers suggestions for online courses to fill specific skill gaps.
+-Offers suggestions for online courses to fill specific skill gaps.

 Includes general resume improvement tips, like quantifying achievements and using action verbs.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Backend: Python, Flask
+**-Backend:** Python, Flask

-Frontend: HTML, CSS, Vanilla JavaScript
+**-Frontend:** HTML, CSS, Vanilla JavaScript

-File Parsing: python-docx, PyMuPDF
+**-File Parsing:** python-docx, PyMuPDF

-🚀 Running the Project Locally
+## 🚀 Running the Project Locally
 Follow these steps to get the application running on your local machine.

-Prerequisites
+## Prerequisites
-Python (3.9+ recommended)
+-Python (3.9+ recommended)

-VS Code (or another code editor)
+-VS Code (or another code editor)

-Setup Instructions
+## Setup Instructions
 Clone the repository:
 ```powershell
 git clone [https://github.com/sanjana-halli/resume-analyzer.git](https://github.com/sanjana-halli/resume-analyzer.git)